 HID and LED grow lights need to be placed further away from plants, and a lot of light is wasted.
-Fluorescent tubes are smaller, and save the grower money on electricity costs.
+Fluorescent tubes are smaller and save the grower money on electricity costs.
 These lights can also emit a full spectrum for plants.

 For growers trying to grow the biggest plants possible, fluorescent lighting is a great way to get plants started.
 Once the plants begin to get larger, it is best to switch to a CMH or LED grow light to increase yields come harvest.

-If you are growing in a small enclosed space, fluorescent grow lights will be your best option, since these can be placed very close to plants.
-If your indoor garden is small, you will have to grow smaller plants and T5 and CFL grow lights are great for this.
-If you want to grow larger plants, LED grow lights will be a better option, since they will penetrate the canopy further and disperse light more effectively.
-Fluorescent grow lights are much cheaper than LED grow lights, so budget will play a role in your decision as well.
+If you are growing in a small enclosed space, t5 fluorescent grow lights will be your best option, since these can be placed very close to plants.
+You’ll also have to grow smaller plants in your smaller space anyway, and T5 and CFL grow lights are great for this type of grow room setup.

 This depends on what stage your plants are in.
 During vegetative growth, plants need at least 18 hours of light.
 Most growers will then give the plants 6 hours of darkness, but some growers report increased growth from 24 hours of light.